Rajpratik71/g2Core-Documentation/Compiling-G2-on-Windows-10-and-Atmel-Studio-7.md

 - Use Github Windows app

 #### Cloning the Git Repository - Direct Clone
-If you already have Git on your host machine (i.e. you are on Windows and already have git credentials or are running a VMWare Windows instance and have git credentials on the host) you can simply do a git clone.
+If you already have Git on your host machine (i.e. you are on Windows and already have git credentials or are running a VMWare Windows instance and have git credentials on the host) you can simply do a git clone --depth 1.
 We use the ssh form as in our experience it's more troublefree than the http form.
 Open a terminal window and navigate to the parent directory in which you want to install the `g2` github repo.
 Type:

-      git clone git@github.com:synthetos/g2.git
+      git clone --depth 1 git@github.com:synthetos/g2.git
       git submodule update --init
       git config fetch.recurseSubmodules on-demand